EURODEO/openradardata-requirements/Deliverable_Requirements.md

 - primary

 *Clarifications:*
-- Which of the FAIR principles we actually can fulfill in WP radar data - e.g. DOI for OPERA composite.
+- The filled FAIR principles are stated in the section  we actually can fulfill in WP radar data - e.g. DOI for OPERA composite.
 For national data, the DOI or PID should be applied by the NMSs?
 - The FAIR, HVD and WIS2 requirements are not contradictory, but strict follow-up of the FAIR principles requires at least unique persistent id's on the dataset level (see definition elsewhere).
 Keeping metadata and in the case of radar data, the data processing chanin, for indefinite time may be too challenging.

 *Acceptance criteria:*